Learn how to write about health topics, treatments and medications

 When you join How to Write Patient Education Materials, you become a member of the Health Writer Hub Alumni – a smart, diverse and friendly community of 1000+ health writers from around the world.
 Alumni benefits include:

 - Loyalty discounts – 30% off any other Health Writer Hub course

-- Weekly challenges – goals to keep you motivated and accountable
+- Writing challenges – goals to keep you motivated and accountable

 - Global networking – connect with health writers from around the world